shuaibiyy/terraform-provisioner/README.md

 3. Topo runs a parameterized terraform (tf) command on all provisions in the config based on their action and optional state.
 4. A topo run involves the following:
     1. Cloning a git repo that contains tf scripts.
-    2. Configuring the tf remote state.
+    2. Configuring and syncing the tf remote state.
     3. Running a tf command if none of the ignore criteria is met.
 5. For each successful tf command, the provision's state in the config file is updated to either `applied` or `destroyed`.
 For example, this Topo config: